-Just to give you an idea what to expect: the cutoff point for \mathbf{A} is usually about 85-90%, the score below 50% usually means failing.
-Other cutoff points are distributed more or less uniformly.
+Just to give you an idea what to expect: the cutoff point for ${\bf A}$ is usually about 85%, the score below 50% usually means failing.

 Other factors such as: effort, attitude, and improvement over time may figure into your final grade.
 I may also assign a less weight to a single exam grade that is out of line with the others.